Aaditya-Kumar-Gupta/Real-Time-Weather-App/README.md

-# 🌦️ Real-Time Weather Data Pipeline
+# 🌦️ Real-Time Weather App

 ## 📌 Overview
 This project is a **real-time weather analytics system** that fetches live **city-wise weather data** from the **OpenWeather API**, stores it in **MongoDB**, and visualizes it through an **interactive React.js dashboard**.